Ruth Ellis: Pardon campaign

-The Ellis case continues to have a strong grip on the British imagination and in 2003 was referred back to the Court of Appeal by the Criminal Cases Review Commission (CCRC).
-The Court firmly rejected the appeal, although it made clear that it could rule only on the conviction based on the law as it stood in 1955, and not on whether she should have been executed.
-The court was critical of the fact that it had been obliged to consider the appeal:
+In 2003, Ellis's case was referred back to the Court of Appeal by the Criminal Cases Review Commission (CCRC).
+The Court firmly rejected the appeal, noting that it could rule only on the conviction based on the law as it stood in 1955, not on whether she should have been executed.
+The Court was critical of having been obliged to consider the appeal:

 We would wish to make one further observation.
 We have to question whether this exercise of considering an appeal so long after the event when Mrs Ellis herself had consciously and deliberately chosen not to appeal at the time is a sensible use of the limited resources of the Court of Appeal.
 In any view, Mrs Ellis had committed a serious criminal offence.
 This case is, therefore, quite different from a case like Hanratty [2002] 2 Cr App R 30 where the issue was whether a wholly innocent person had been convicted of murder.
 A wrong on that scale, if it had occurred, might even today be a matter of general public concern, but in this case, there was no question that Mrs Ellis was other than the killer and the only issue was the precise crime of which she was guilty.
 If we had not been obliged to consider her case we would perhaps in the time available have dealt with 8 to 12 other cases, the majority of which would have involved people who were said to be wrongly in custody.

-In July 2007 a petition was published on the 10 Downing Street website asking Prime Minister Gordon Brown to reconsider the Ellis case and grant her a pardon in the light of new evidence that the jury at her trial was not asked to consider.
+In July 2007, a petition was published on the 10 Downing Street website asking Prime Minister Gordon Brown to reconsider the Ellis case and grant her a pardon in light of new evidence that the jury at her trial was not asked to consider.
 It expired on 4 July 2008.

+On 8 July 2026, Deputy Prime Minister and Secretary of State for Justice David Lammy announced that Charles III had granted Ellis a conditional pardon, commuting her sentence from execution to life imprisonment.
+The pardon was welcomed by Ellis's family, with her granddaughter saying that "justice [had] finally been done"; in contrast, the decision was criticised by Theodore Dalrymple on the grounds that Ellis's actions were clearly premeditated and that, in his view, Blakely's history of abuse towards her did not provide sufficiently extenuating circumstances.